 Icon expand I have several Ulster Bank loans, can I take a payment break on them all?

 Yes - if these are all fixed rate personal loans and all your payments are up to date you can apply for a 3 month repayment break for each loan.
 You need to make a request for each loan you hold with us.
-If we can't agree the repayment break request (e.g. if you are already in arrears) we'll get in touch with you.
+If we can't agree the repayment break request (e.g. if already in arrears) we'll get in touch with you.